 Applied Cryptography Unit (Carlos Cid)

 Cryptography has been used for centuries by parties wishing to communicate securely.
-While it is historically associated with encryption (to provide confidentiality), cryptography has now developed into a significant area in the intersection between computer science, mathematics and systems engineering, and plays a crucial role in today’s information security.
+While it is historically associated with encryption (used to provide confidentiality), cryptography has now developed into a significant area in the intersection between computer science, mathematics and systems engineering, and plays a crucial role in today’s information security.

 The Applied Cryptography Unit investigates the design and analysis of modern cryptographic primitives and schemes used to protect the confidentiality and integrity of data – at rest, being communicated or computed upon – both in the classical and the quantum settings.
-Particular areas of interest include the algebraic cryptanalysis of symmetric and asymmetric key algorithms, design and analysis of primitives for privacy-preserving cryptographic mechanisms, as well as the design and analysis of quantum-safe cryptographic constructions.
+Particular areas of interest include the design and analysis of quantum / post-quantum cryptography schemes, the algebraic cryptanalysis of symmetric and asymmetric key algorithms, as well as the design and analysis of primitives for privacy-preserving cryptographic mechanisms.